hmrc/platops-api/README.md

 # platops-api

-This service is the only officially supported api of the platops infrastructure.
+- This service is the only officially supported API within the PlatOps infrastructure.
+- It exposes catalogue apis for external teams and directs webhooks to the relevant microservice.
+- These apis should be rigorously tested to ensure backward-compatibility.

 ### License